Learning Center / How to Connect EL Wire

 Connect to the Inverter

-Plug the male end of the connector into the output port on your EL inverter.
-The connector is keyed and only fits one way.
-If you are running multiple EL Wire strands, confirm the inverter is rated for the total combined length of all wires, not just a single strand.
-An undersized inverter will result in dim output or no glow at all.
+Plug the male end of the connector into the inverter output port.
+The connector is keyed — it only fits one way.
+If running multiple wire strands, confirm the inverter is rated for the total combined footage of all wires.

 06

-Connect the inverter to your power source (battery pack or wall adapter) and turn it on.
-The wire should glow its full length.
-Check for full-length glow with no dark sections, consistent brightness (no dimming toward the far end), and stable output with no flickering.
-If the wire does not light, double-check all connections before moving on.
+Connect the inverter to your power source and turn it on.
+Confirm full-length glow with no dark sections, consistent brightness, and no flickering.

 Critical: Always test before final installation.
-Diagnosing a connection issue is far easier before the wire is sewn into a costume, glued to a surface, or routed inside a panel.
+Diagnosing a loose connection is far easier before wire is sewn in or glued down.

 07

-Once the wire is confirmed working, route and secure it in your final installation.
-Use clear adhesive, zip ties, or sewing to attach EL Wire to your surface.
-On fabric, thread the wire carefully to avoid stress on the angel hair wires.
-Keep the inverter accessible for battery changes or power adjustments, and leave a small amount of slack at any joint or bend point to prevent stress on the connection.
+Once confirmed working, route and secure the wire.
+Use clear adhesive, zip ties, or sewing.
+Keep the inverter accessible and leave slack at any bend points to prevent stress on the connection.

 Troubleshooting